ismailjacoby/Javascript-Games/README.md

 # JavaScript Games

-This repository contains JavaScript-based games that I create in my free time to practice Javascript.
+This repository contains JavaScript-based games that I create in my free time to practice Javascript.<br>
-Each game resides on a separate branch for better organization.

 ## Table of Contents